-- thresholds may be reevaluated by the RTA and Staff, as necessary, during the annual revision process. - 10.3.13 The Designated Representative will monitor the RTA's safety risk management process. - 10.3.14 The Designated Representative will document and track reported hazards in RSSIMS HAZT module (see Attachment 20) and upload corresponding correspondence and note its closure.
+- 10.3.13 The Designated Representative will monitor the RTA's safety risk management process. - 10.3.14 The Designated Representative will document and track immediately reportable hazards in RSSIMS HAZT module (see Attachment 20) and upload corresponding correspondence and note its closure.